Alexis-Bll/network-lab-portfolio/enterprise-network-lab/labs/v2/02-dhcp-services.md

 ## Expected Behaviour

-This section outlines the expected behaviour after DHCP configuration.
+The intended outcome after DHCP configuration was:

-- Clients should receive DHCP addresses dynamically
+- Clients receive IP addresses dynamically via DHCP
-- Inter-VLAN routing should function correctly
+- Inter-VLAN routing functions correctly
-- The DHCP server should be reachable from all VLANs
+- DHCP server is reachable from all VLANs

-However, this expected behaviour was not initially observed due to existing Layer 2 security configurations, which required further troubleshooting.
+However, this behaviour was not initially achieved due to conflicts with existing Layer 2 security controls, requiring structured troubleshooting.

 ### Example DHCP Assignments
 - Admin: 192.168.10.50/24